Undergraduate Course Catalog 2014-2015

 Minor in Political Science

 The political science minor consists of five courses (20 credits total).
-These courses may be taken in any combination of the four fields and levels (400-700) offered.
+These courses may be taken in any combination of the four subfields and levels (400-700) offered.
 The fields to choose from are: American politics, political thought, comparative politics, and international politics.
 No more than two courses can be taken at the 400 level.

 The minimum grade requirement is C- per course.
 Any grade lower than a C- will not count toward the minor.
 Students wishing to use transfer credits from abroad or other universities should meet with a political science adviser to determine eligibility toward the minor.

 Internships and Advanced Study

 In addition to the courses regularly offered, the department could have available selected topics, advanced study in political science, and internships.
 Interested students should check the department's website to learn about the offerings for a given semester.